nyu-pl-sp19/hw04/README.md

 p()
 ```

-1. What does this program print with static scoping semantics for
+1. What does this program print with static scoping and deep binding
-   names and deep binding semantics for functions that are passed as
-   arguments to other functions (i.e. Scala's standard semantics)?
+   semantics (i.e. Scala's standard semantics)?
 Explain.

 2. What would this program print if Scala were to use dynamic scoping
-   for names and shallow binding semantics for functions passed as
+   and shallow binding semantics?
-   arguments?
 Explain.

 ## Problem 3: Parameter Passing Modes (8 Points)